hsusak/hsusak/README.md

 # Hrvoje Šušak
 I am Hrvoje from Croatia and I do content on Design and Development.
-My current role is core data warehouse (DW) team leader in finance sector - Zagrebačka banka (UniCredit Group).
-I have lot of experience in the IT industry, enjoying design in general: from IT process improvements and automatizations to various graphic designs (frontend apps, data visualisation, websites).
+Beside that, have also experience as an IT manager.
+My current primary role is core data warehouse (DW) team leader in finance sector (UniCredit Group).
+However, my real passion is design process in general: from development part (IT process improvements, automatizations) to various graphic designs (frontend, data visualisation, websites).
+Enjoy creativity in any aspect.
 Feel free to contact me at hsusak@yahoo.com Cheers! 😉

 ## Key Skills:
 - Programm Languages: SQL / SAS / VBA